tulios/mappersmith/README.md

 `responseHeaders` will __always__ have lower case names.

+It's possible to assign a global success handler, take a look in a [section below](#global-success-handler)

 ### Fail callback arguments

 The fail callback will receive in the first argument the requested resource, which is an object that contains the requested URL, host, path, status and params.
 From the second argument and beyond it will receive the error objects from the specific gateway implementations.